-It is possible the M3 Series Mac mini will not be released
+M3 Series Mac mini will be skipped over for new M4 Series

 Do not buy a computer with 8GB memory and a 256GB SSD!
 Why any musician or creator would buy a new system constrained like this in 2024 is beyond me.
 If properly configured Apple silicon is too expensive for you, buy used or refurbished.